Does God say we should forgive but not forget? Not exactly. In this post, you’ll learn five ways to model God’s way of forgiveness.

 Note: Natural memories of past circumstances might still be present, especially while we are still being healed from hurt.
 However, if we choose to remember because we are holding a grudge, that is when we walk through a door that leads to the root of bitterness.

-“You don’t know what they did to me.”
+You might be saying, “You don’t know what they did to me.”

 It’s love in action.